awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 ## Creating your database backup<a name="MySQL.Procedural.Importing.Backup"></a>

 Use the Percona XtraBackup software to create your backup\.
+We recommend that you use the latest version of Percona XtraBackup\.
 You can install Percona XtraBackup from [Download Percona XtraBackup](https://www.percona.com/downloads/Percona-XtraBackup-LATEST/)\.

 **Warning**
 When creating a database backup, XtraBackup might save credentials in the xtrabackup\_info file\.
 Make sure you examine that file so that the `tool_command` setting in it doesn't contain any sensitive information\.